andreimorosan29/GCP-CI-CD-Pipeline/README.md

 # Definitions and Intro

+**IF YOU ARE ALREADY FAMILIAR WITH THE CONCEPTS YOU CAN SKIP THIS PART**

 _What is Continuous Integration (CI) ?_

 Integration issues are identified early in the software development process through Continuous Integration (CI), which involves developers regularly merging code into a common repository, ideally multiple times daily.
 Each integration is validated by an automated build and tests to maintain a single, unbroken code repository.